OpenSpace/openspace.github.io/docs/users/globebrowsing/geojson-layers.md

 ## Automatic flying to a feature
 It is possible to fly to a GeoJson feature using the Scene menu.
 Each component, and the individual Features in a component, has a "Fly to feature" button that will trigger a camera path to that feature, framing it based on its latitude and longitude coordinates.

+## Deleting a loaded GeoJson layer
+If you want to delete a loaded GeoJson layer from a globe, this is done by clicking the "Delete" button in the UI, under the "Deletion" dropdown.
+The more geojson layers are drawn, the worse the performance may be.
+In cases of bad performance, deleting, or simply disabling, some GeoJson layers may improve the situation.

+Note that after deleting a GeoJson component, the user interface has to be reloaded for the change to be reflected in the interface.
+The default keybinding for doing this is F5.

 ## Known issues
 The GeoJson support implemented in 0.19.0 is a first iteration and may be subject to changes in the future.
 It also includes some known issues that we intend to fix down the line.
 Here is a summary of those issues: